PurpBatBoi/RP2A03_synth/README.md

 ## AI Disclosure

-OpenAI's Codex and Google Antigravity AI agents were used in the development of this plugin.
+OpenAI's Codex, Google Antigravity, and Anthropic's Claude Code AI agents were used in the development of this plugin.